6 Best Homeowners Insurance Companies in Minnesota 2023

 Travelers: Best for Green Homes

-Travelers Insurance has been protecting Americans for 165 years, having issued its first policy all the way back in 1857.
+Travelers Insurance has protected Americans for 165 years, having issued its first policy in 1857.

-The company has a long history of paying claims and providing excellent customer service, and that’s reflected in their ratings.
+The company has a long history of paying claims and providing excellent customer service, and that’s reflected in its ratings.

 We selected Travelers for our list because they are the best choice for people with green homes or who are interested in sustainable building.

-The average cost of Travelers homeowners insurance in Minnesota is just $1,560 per year, which puts it significantly lower than the state average.
+The average cost of Travelers homeowners insurance in Minnesota is just $1,560 per year, significantly lower than the state average.

 J.D.
 Power (out of 1,000) | 794 |